10 awesome aurora facts

 Captain James Cook named the same phenomenon in the southern hemisphere ‘aurora australis’, following his voyage of discovery to the Antarctic in Resolution (1772–75).
 ‘Australis’ is derived from the Latin word meaning southern.

-5. The oldest known record of an aurora date back to 2600 BC
+5. The oldest known record of an aurora dates back to 2600 BC

 Archaeologists believe that some impressionistic cave drawings depict auroras in the sky.
 The earliest known auroral citing was written in 2600 B.C. in China: "Fu-Pao, the mother of the Yellow Empire Shuan-Yuan, saw strong lightning moving around the star Su, which belongs to the constellation of Bei-Dou, and the light illuminated the whole area."
 Auroras are also significant in Australian Indigenous oral traditions.
 Aboriginal people associate auroras with fire, death, blood, and omens, sharing many similarities with Native American communities.